William Bovet was born in London on 15 August 1874

-2nd son and eldest child of 5 of Frederick Bovet of London and Shanghai, China Merchant and Mary Love (née Haden).
+He was the second son and eldest child of five children of Frederick Bovet of London and Shanghai, China Merchant and Mary Love (née Haden).

 Educated at Grosvenor School and University College School, Gower Street, London and the Royal Military Academy, Woolwich,

 Gazetted 25 July 1893, 1895 Bombay Sappers, Commander, Royal Engineers, Mekran Operation 1898 ; 1 April 1896 Captain, 1903 in Somaliland , 1904 returned to India

 Took part in action in Jidvalli and mentioned in despatches

 25 July 1913 Major

 Acting Commander, Royal Engineers at Kirkee, then served in Egypt where he served with the Anzac Division and later appointed Commander, Royal Engineers, of the 12th Division at Arras.
 Wounded 30 November 1917.
 Returned to service the following month.